ericktafel1/ericktafel1/README.md

 ### 👋 Hi, I’m Erick!
 Programmer, Cybersecurity Professional
-- Item 1
+- 🔭 I’m currently working on...
+  - Expanding my career and deepening my knowledge in the dynamic fields of IT and cybersecurity.
+    - HackTheBox Machines and courses

 - Item 2
-- Item 3
-  - Sub Item 1
   - Sub Item 2

-🔭 I’m currently working on...
+- Item 2
+  - Sub Item 2

+- Item 2
+  - Sub Item 2

+- Item 2
+  - Sub Item 2

+- Item 2
+  - Sub Item 2

+- Item 2
+  - Sub Item 2

      * Expanding my career and deepening my knowledge in the dynamic fields of IT and cybersecurity.
        * HackTheBox Machines and courses
        * CS50 Harvard Python online course